 If you want to be a successful landlord in California, you have to understand and comply with the state's landlord-tenant laws, which regulate issues such as rent increases, security deposits, evictions, and fair housing.

-In this blog, we’ll cover state and federal fair housing laws.
+In this blog, we’ll cover federal and California state fair housing laws.
 We will discuss what a protected class is, the prohibited practices, and the consequences of violating the law.
 Keep reading to know your rights and responsibilities so you can protect yourself and learn the importance of treating your California residents fairly.

 What Is the Fair Housing Act and Why Is It Important?